Report podcast

 Looking ahead, how do you see the relationship between AI tools like Blue J and tax professionals evolving, and what new capabilities or applications are you most excited about bringing to market?

 In the past, you might have done a Google search and, or even like a Boolean search within one of the traditional tax research platforms, and you’d get a list of really authoritative documents to sift through, and lots of links to click on and then materials to read.
 And you yourself would be doing the work that Blue J now does in essentially reading and understand at a conceptual level all of those materials and then generating a response.
 So, I think ultimately this isn’t going to be something that’s a problem for tax professionals.
 I think the effect is going to be very similar to what we saw with spreadsheets and accounting.
-Andrew, you’re too young to remember these days, and, to some extent I am too, so this is based on hearsay.
-But I seem to recall people older than us, talking about like in the late seventies, early eighties, when VisiCalc and Lotus 1-2-3 and, you know, spreadsheets first came out, oh, now this’ll be the end of accounting because everybody will be able to very quickly do all of the work that bookkeepers and accountants have been doing with respect to numbers.
+I seem to recall people older than us, talking about like in the late seventies, early eighties, when VisiCalc and Lotus 1-2-3 and, you know, spreadsheets first came out, oh, now this’ll be the end of accounting because everybody will be able to very quickly do all of the work that bookkeepers and accountants have been doing with respect to numbers.
 But that’s not at all how the world has played out, as you know.
 We now have more accountants than we’ve ever had.
 Spreadsheets saved a lot of the really tedious work from taking up accountants’ time and bookkeepers’ time.
 But we now have more of each and, you know, we leave the professionals to exercise their judgment, and they can move much more quickly over all of the tax law materials, and end up producing the strategic advice to service their clients and actually ultimately unlock more value for their clients.
 And so my prediction is, within the next few years, it will become, I would say, unthinkable to practice tax without an AI research layer, informing the analysis.
 It’d be like trying to do accounting without a spreadsheet.
-It’d be like you could still do it, but nobody would choose to do it — just wouldn’t make any sense.
+It’d be like you could still do it, but nobody would choose to do it, just wouldn’t make any sense.

 Next